Answers to Your Most Burning Wine Questions

 14. What are 'wine legs'?

-The quick answer, sugar.
+The quick answer, sugar and alcohol.
 “Wine Legs” are the liquid residue tracks left behind on the side of your wine glass after you swirl the wine.
-Thinner ‘legs’ run down more quickly and indicate a lower alcohol content (lower ABV).
-Thicker, slower-moving ‘legs’ are a bit stiffer.
-Just like the wine’s alcohol level!
+Wines with higher levels of sugar and alcohol have more pronounced, slower-moving legs.
+Thinner ‘legs’ run down more quickly and indicate a lower alcohol content and less sugar.

 15. What's the difference between 'New World' and 'Old World' wines?